-1Before you create designs with the Actel library, you must set up your account to properly access the Actel and Mentor Graphics software.
+Before you create designs with the Actel library, you must set up your account to properly access the Actel and Mentor Graphics software.
 The following sections describe how to configure your user account for Designer Series in the Mentor Graphics environment for the C-Shell.

-Note For Designer Series environment setup, refer to the Designing With Actel manual.
+Note: For Designer Series environment setup, refer to the Getting Started User's Guide and Designer User's Guide.